-While the Fellow will determine exactly when to start with his/her coach, a coach should be selected no later than June, after the first Spring Institute and before the first Fall Institute.
+While the Fellow will determine exactly when to start with his/her coach, a coach should be selected no later than June.
 Field Fellows should have met with their coach 2-3 times before the first Fall Institute.
 The Foundation will support up to 20 one-hour sessions (\$6,000 at a rate of \$300 per hour) per year with a required minimum of 15 one-hour sessions per year (approximately monthly) with a coach.
 Coaching funds cannot be reallocated toward professional development or Jewish education.
 Fellows should plan to meet approximately every 3 weeks with their coach to maximize this opportunity.
 In the event a Fellow goes over the allotted 20 hours, additional coaching sessions will automatically come out of professional development funds until the next year's coaching funds become available.